Introduction

 CSC #5: Account Management

-The default root account has full privileges and should be reserved for administrative tasks.
-It is recommended to create a client user account with limited privileges for daily operation.
+Administrator accounts have full privileges and should be reserved for administrative tasks.
+We recommend that you create a client user account with limited privileges for daily operation.
 This reduces the risk of compromising the device administrator password.

 AXIS OS version | Web interface configuration path |